An Optimal Follicular Phase

 - Take a food-based iron supplement that includes liver.

-- Take a chelated iron supplement (easy on the gut) like Ferrochel.
+- Take a chelated iron supplement (easy on the gut).

-- Use Chinese herbs to build blood.
-This formula is excellent.
+- Use Chinese herbs to build blood, from a licensed herbalist.

 - Eat these blood-building foods.